justinccdev/jekyll-now/about.md

 Again, please don't hesitate to contact me if you'd like to talk about those organizations.

-Finally, in a previous life I was heavily involved with virtual-worlds, being a core developer, [conference co-chair](http://conference.opensimulator.org/2013/staff/), consultant and release manager for [OpenSimulator](http://opensimulator.org), an open-source Second Life compatible Internet-scale virtual worlds implementation.
+Finally, in a previous life I was heavily involved with virtual-worlds, being a core developer, [conference co-chair](http://conference.opensimulator.org/2013/staff/), consultant and release manager for [OpenSimulator](http://opensimulator.org), an open-source Second Life compatible Internet-scale distributed virtual worlds implementation.
 This was developed by tremendous group of volunteers, along with involvement from startups, universities and large companies such as IBM and Intel.
 I don't work in this area anymore but if you have questions about history or maybe just want to reminisce then please tweet me :).